What does a Oral Surgeon do?

 Becoming an oral surgeon requires dedication and a clear path.
 This profession demands a high level of skill and expertise.
 Follow these steps to start your journey toward a career in oral surgery.

-- Earn a bachelor's degree in a science-related field.
+- Complete a bachelor's degree in science.

 - Complete a residency in oral and maxillofacial surgery.